Northeast

 Vermont

-Greenhouse gas emissions in Vermont have increased from 1990-2021, turning the state from a net emissions sink to a net emitter.
+As one of the smallest states by population and area, Vermont has the lowest emissions of any state.
+However, net emissions have increased 417% from 1990-2022 due both to a 20% reduction in emissions absorbed by the land and an overall 8% gross increase in emissions across sectors, turning the state from a net emissions sink to a net emitter.
 Still, Vermont has the largest share of in-state renewable electricity generation in the country — between 99 and 100% every year since 2015, mostly from hydroelectric and biomass energy.

 GHG Reduction Targets